hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_extension.html.markdown

 * `cluster_name` - (Required) Specifies the Cluster Name.
 Changing this forces a new Kubernetes Cluster Extension to be created.

 * `cluster_resource_name` - (Required) Specifies the Cluster Resource Name.
-Possible values are `managedClusters` and `connectedClusters`.
+Possible values are `managedClusters`, `connectedClusters` and `provisionedClusters`.
 Changing this forces a new Kubernetes Cluster Extension to be created.

 * `extension_type` - (Required) Type of the Extension, of which this resource is an instance of.
 It must be one of the Extension Types registered with Microsoft.KubernetesConfiguration by the Extension publisher.
-For more information, please refer to [Available Extensions for AKS](https://learn.microsoft.com/en-us/azure/aks/cluster-extensions?tabs=azure-cli#currently-available-extensions).
+For more information, please refer to [Available Extensions for AKS](https://learn.microsoft.com/en-us/azure/aks/cluster-extensions?tabs=azure-cli#currently-available-extensions) and [Available Extensions for Arc-enabled Kubernetes clusters](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/extensions-release).
 Changing this forces a new Kubernetes Cluster Extension to be created.

 * `configuration_protected_settings` - (Optional) Configuration settings that are sensitive, as name-value pairs for configuring this extension.